 Logistics providers often use ships, trucks and aircraft in different combinations when a destination cannot be reached by a single mode of transport alone.
 Now, here is a complete reference to multimodal transport: regulations and conventions, liability and insurance issues, special project transport operations and the alternatives when plans fail due to unforeseen circumstances.

-The Practitioner’s Definitive Guide: Seafreight Forwarding
+The Practitioner’s Definitive Guide: Seafreight Forwarding (out of stock)

 Written by Rachel Henwood

 In consultation with Tan Tee Hwa – 4th edition